ConvivioTeam/cookbook/delivery_recipe/technical-delivery/security/README.md

 Ensure you have a strong password for the administrative or root user.
 There is much discussion online about what constitutes a strong password ([Google]( https://support.google.com/accounts/answer/32040?src=soctw); [Wikipedia](https://en.wikipedia.org/wiki/Password_strength); [Correct Horse Battery Staple](http://correcthorsebatterystaple.net/)).
 We rcommend using a _pass phrase_ rather than a password, ensuring it is at least 16 characters long and preferably longer than 24 characters.

+##### Password management

+Administrator passwords (firewalls, Google, GitHub) and laptop passwords are required to be changed regularly, at least every 60 days.
+See "strong passwords" above for guidance on strong passwords.

 #### Update all the things

 Open source software projects regularly release security updates for the core sofware and for modules within it.
 Some OSS will include an update status that will specifically identify any available or pending security updates. **_Always_ ensure you install security updates.**